Race Data Overview

 Did you set any personal records while on GLP-1?

 My marathon personal best (3:23:41 at Metropolis) was set before starting GLP-1, at my lightest race weight of 92 kg.
 All four marathons listed are pre-GLP-1 baseline data.
-The upcoming IM 70.3 Da Nang and Challenge Roth will be the first races at my new GLP-1 weight, and I will publish full data from both.
+IM 70.3 Da Nang (May 10, 2026) and Challenge Roth (July 6, 2026) were going to be the first races at my new GLP-1 weight, but a cycling crash on April 21, 2026 fractured my right femur and ended both starts.
+I also paused tirzepatide after surgery.
+The first race-data window now shifts to Challenge Roth 2027.

 How did your HYROX results change on GLP-1?